ZiaCheemaGit/pc-one/README.md

 upto to an OS running applications.

 At the end(if that ever happens) we will have a project in which there will be a complete end to end design which can be directly dumped on an FPGA.
-For this project I am using Digilent Nexys3 but you can use any FPGA.
+For this project currently I am using Digilent Nexys3 but you can use any FPGA.
+Even, I myself will switch to another board.
+You just need a constraint file to port any project from one FPGA board to another one .
 Connect a mouse, a keyboard and a vga display to the FPGA and PC will be alive.
-It will boot linux but the custom written OS will be very small, just a terminal.
+The custom written OS will be linux inspired but obviously very small in comparison.
+That OS will be tailored to pc-one only and focus on getting max performance out of the custom made system.

-Hopefully pc-one will support
+PC-One will support
 - USB Booting
 - Linux Support
-- Internet Connectivity via ethernet
+- Internet Connectivity
 - VGA Display
 - USB Hub Support